Configuration¶

 The main file contents is processed by the compactors as the other files.

-Check the following link for more on the possible values.
+Check the following PHP official documentation for chmod() for more on the possible values.

 Warning